-- 1. The Executive Board will approve all new CSPs and ICSPs and any revisions that add or delete strategic outcomes from a CSP or ICSP. - 2.
-The Board will approve each non-crisis-related revision to a CSP/ICSP that increases its current overall budget by more than 15 percent. - 3.
-For such revisions, the Board will employ a Member State ten-day review process and the mechanism for approval by correspondence in accordance with Rule IX.8 of the Rules of Procedure of the Executive Board.
+- 1. The Executive Board will approve all new CSPs and ICSPs and any revisions that add or delete strategic outcomes from a CSP or ICSP.42 - 2.
+The Board will approve each non-crisis-related revision to a CSP/ICSP that increases its current overall budget by more than 15 percent.43 - For such revisions, the Board will employ a Member State ten-day review process and as an alternative to submitting budget revisions to the Board for approval at a formal session - the mechanism for approval by correspondence in accordance with Rule IX.8 of the Rules of Procedure of the Executive Board, when appropriate.

-Proposal to maintain other delegations of authority to the Executive Director as applied during the interim period
+Other delegations of authority to the Executive Director as applied during the interim period

-59. Overall the interim delegations of authority to the Executive Director approved by the Executive Board at its 2017 second regular session are working.
+53. Overall the interim delegations of authority to the Executive Director approved by the Executive Board at its 2017 second regular session44 are working.
 Therefore, management recommends maintaining the delegations of authority from the Executive Board to the Executive Director applied during the interim period with the exception of the delegations of authority for budget increases that are not related to emergency or service provision activities or Executive Director approved strategic outcomes funded entirely by host countries.
 Annex II provides an overview of how the interim delegations of authority from the Executive Board to the Executive Director were exercised from 1 January 2018 through 30 June 2019.